Last Updated on March 21, 2023

 Morrisville and Cary are grouped together because if you blink, you could miss them.
 That’s because the I-40 exits in North Carolina’s Wake County get pretty busy, with traffic from the Durham Freeway (NC 147) joining eastbound traffic and Wade Avenue (Exit 289) merging with westbound travelers.

-The Morrisville exit (284) and first Cary exit (285) will take you to Raleigh-Durham International Airport, which we all know as the only place named “Raleigh-Durham.”
+The Morrisville exit (284) and the first Cary exit (285) will take you to Raleigh-Durham International Airport, which we all know as the only place named “Raleigh-Durham.”
 Remember that, national media!

 Reservations are typically required for the latter because this is a very popular place.